3/28/2025

 speaker

-Brian Goffenberg
+Brian Gothenburg

-I think we probably will end a little bit more to CapEx as we try and get more systems in place.
-So but nothing, I don't think anything will be really material.
-And as far as the restructuring, I think as you go forward, there will be some I don't know, there were a lot of external legal fees and valuations and stuff like that, which really added to the complexity of the cost.
-So I don't think you'll see to that level, but there will be some, obviously, I think as we as we make changes to the businesses.
+I think we probably will add a little bit more to CapEx as we try and get more systems in place.
+But nothing, I don't think anything will be really material.
+And as far as the restructuring, I think as you go forward, there will be some.
+I don't think to the level that we had a lot of, you know, in the last year, there were a lot of external issues. legal fees and valuations and stuff like that which really added to the complexity and the cost so i don't think you'll see to that level but there will be some obviously i think as we as we make changes to the businesses gotcha i appreciate that and congrats on the progress thanks guys thanks gabriel the next question comes from daniel rosenberg of paradigm capital daniel your line is open

 speaker